Panama: Government and politics

 Panama's politics take place in a framework of a presidential representative democratic republic, whereby the President of Panama is both head of state and head of government, and of a multi-party system.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and the National Assembly.
 The judiciary is independent of the executive and the legislature.

 National elections are universal for all citizens 18 years and older.
 National elections for the executive and legislative branches take place every five years.
 Members of the judicial branch (justices) are appointed by the head of state.
 Panama's National Assembly is elected by proportional representation in fixed electoral districts, so many smaller parties are represented.
 Presidential elections require a plurality; out of the five last presidents only ex-president Ricardo Martinelli has managed to be elected with over 50 percent of the popular vote.

 Panama was an electoral democracy in 2024 as classified by the Regimes of the World index.

 Political culture

 Since the end of Manuel Noriega's military dictatorship in 1989, Panama has completed five peaceful transfers of power to opposing political factions.
 The political landscape is dominated by two major parties and various smaller parties, many of which are driven by individual leaders more than ideologies.
 Former president Martín Torrijos is the son of the general Omar Torrijos.
 He succeeded Mireya Moscoso, the widow of the former president Arnulfo Arias.
 Panama's most recent national elections took place on May 5, 2024.

 Administrative divisions

 Panama is divided into ten provinces with their respective local authorities (governors).
 Each is divided into districts and corregimientos (townships).
-Also, there are six Comarcas (literally: "Shires") populated by a variety of indigenous groups.
+Alongside that, there are six Comarcas (literally: "Shires") populated by a variety of indigenous groups.